Stoke Park, Guildford

-Stoke Park is a 52 ha park on the edge of the town centre of Guildford, Surrey, England donated to Guildford by the Lord Onslow in 1925 with the express wish that it "remain for all time a lung of the town".
+Stoke Park is a 52 ha park on the north-eastern edge of the town centre of Guildford, Surrey, England.
+The land was purchased by the Guildford Corporation in 1925, with the express wish that it "remain for all time a lung of the town".

 Between London Road and Parkway, two of the four arterial roads to the A3, Stoke Park is the largest park within the town signed area of Guildford.
-It is also a Green Flag award winning park.
-The park and its woodland have remained more or less intact since they were laid out in the 18th-century.
+It is also a Green Flag award-winning park.
+The park and its woodland have remained more or less intact since they were laid out in the 18th century.
 Then, there was the manor house which owned slightly more land remaining from the manor of Stoke-next-Guildford, complete with walled garden and icehouse.

+Guildford Lido, an open-air swimming pool in the north-western corner of the park, opened on 21 June 1933.
+The Jubilee Gardens, named for the Silver Jubilee of George V, were opened on 6 May 1935.

 Geography

 To the west of the park is Guildford College.
-The other side of the college, away from the park, is St John's Church.
+The other side of the college, away from the park, is the Grade II* listed church of St John the Evangelist.
 To the south of the park is Guildford Community Church, Guildford High School and London Road (Guildford) railway station.
-Surrounding the park to the south and east is the A3100 road.
-This meets the A25 road, which runs along the north side of the park, in the northeast corner close to the Guildfordian Bisons RFC pitches.
-To the north of the A25 road is the Guildford Spectrum with which the park shares its facilities.
+The southern edge of the park is defined by Nightingale Road and the London Road.
+The latter meets the A25 road, which runs along the north side of the park, in the northeast corner close to the Guildfordian Bisons RFC pitches.
+To the north of the A25 is the Guildford Spectrum sports centre with which the park shares its facilities.
+The western boundary is marked by Stoke Road.
+Two small patches of woodland in the middle of the park are Peacock Wood and Jubilee Wood.